yannickmartinlmu/PHRI-SS26/README.md

 ```
 pip install "setuptools==68.1.2" "empy==3.3.4" lark catkin_pkg flask vosk bleak piper-tts sounddevice soundfile faster-whisper sentence-transformers
 ```

+**==TODO==**\
+The camera nodes need more than this (cv2, mediapipe, plus the ROS-side apriltag/kinect/kinova_vision packages) and there is a numpy conflict: the venv wants 2.x, Jazzy's `cv_bridge` needs 1.x and segfaults on the mismatch instead of raising.
+David, you know more about this than I do.

 To download models:
 ```